-Figure 4 Final redd abundance and distribution from ground surveys on Vernita Bar, 1988-2013.
+Figure 4 Final redd abundance and distribution from ground surveys on Vernita Bar, 1988-2014.
 Final redd counts are not consistently conducted in the 36-50 kcfs zone and are not included in this figure.
 The Critical Elevation for each year is listed above the bars.

 Since 1988, the abundance and distribution of redds within the ground survey area on Vernita Bar has been highly variable (Figure 4 and Appendix E).
 Redd abundance is positively correlated with both Hanford Reach adult escapement and the average discharge from Priest Rapids Dam during peak spawning (Figure 5 and Figure 6).
-The 2013 adult return provided a unique opportunity to observe redd construction and site selection at unprecedented levels of escapement (Figure 3).
-Escapements of this size provide an opportunity to potentially identify the spatial capacity of redd construction within the survey area at Vernita Bar.
+The 2013 and 2014 adult returns provided a unique opportunity to observe redd construction and site selection at unprecedented levels of escapement (Figure 3).
+Escapements of this size provided an opportunity to potentially identify the spatial capacity of redd construction within the survey area at Vernita Bar.
 For example, in 2013 the redd per escapement was well below the 23-year redd per escapement line of best fit.
-Large negative residuals at high levels of escapement could suggesting the carrying capacity of redd construction on Vernita Bar is being met.
+Large negative residuals at high levels of escapement could indicate that the carrying capacity of redd construction on Vernita Bar is being met.
 However, the age-3 component of the 2013 return was disproportionately large, 85% of which was male.
-This demographic composition of the 2013 return likely explains the relatively low number of redds per escapement.
+This demographic composition of the 2013 return may explain the relatively low number of redds per escapement.
+For example, in 2014 the adult return was nearly equal to the return in 2013, but consisted of a higher number of age-4 adults and a more balanced ratio of males to females.
+Accordingly, the redd per escapement relationship fell closer to the 23-year line of best fit, suggesting less influence from spatial density dependence on Vernita Bar.
 Additional years with high escapement to the Hanford Reach will help clarify this relationship.

 Redd abundance within the survey area on Vernita Bar also appears to be a function of discharge from Priest Rapids Dam during peak spawning (Oct 31 - Nov 10) (Figure 6).
 Higher average flows in the Hanford Reach result in increased river stage and wetted area, which in turn provides more available spawning habitat.
 The elevational distribution of redds is also positively correlated with escapement, particularly at the lower elevational bands (Figure 7).
-The relatively flat-sloped relationship between redd counts and escapement at the 65- 70 kcfs and 70+ kcfs elevational bands suggest that reverse load factoring has been effective at limiting redd construction above the 65k elevation, even at the highest escapements (Figure 7).
+The relatively flat-sloped relationship between redd counts and escapement at the 65-70 kcfs and 70+ kcfs elevational bands suggest that reverse load factoring has been effective at limiting redd construction above the 65k elevation, even at the highest escapements (Figure 7).

 The annual Critical Elevation, which is set by the elevational distribution of redds on Vernita Bar, is positively correlated with both escapement and discharge during peak spawning (Figure 8).
-However the historically large 2013 escapement weakened the escapement vs. Critical Elevation relationship and for now, acts as an outlier.
+However the historically large 2013 and 2014 escapements weakened the escapement vs. Critical Elevation relationship and for now, act as outliers.

-Figure 5Relationship between Hanford Reach adult escapement and redds above the 50 kcfs elevation observed during the Vernita Bar spawning surveys (1988- 2013).
+Figure 5 Relationship between Hanford Reach adult escapement and redds above the 50 kcfs elevation observed during the Vernita Bar spawning surveys (1988-2013).

-Figure 6 Relationship between average Priest Rapids Dam discharge during peak spawning and total redds observed during the Vernita Bar spawning surveys (1988-2013).
+Figure 6 Relationship between average Priest Rapids Dam discharge during peak spawning and redds above the 50 kcfs elevation observed during the Vernita Bar spawning surveys (1988-2013).